denten-books/plain-text/4-simulation.md

 !["Alternate display techniques for information about a big book" [@card_methods_2006,4].](images/book-3d.png)

-The transference of structuring principles from one system to another--from "physical libraries" to "electronic workstations environments," in our case-- reveals the formative nature of the structural metaphor.
+The transference of structuring principles from one system to another---from "physical libraries" to "electronic workstations environments," in our case--- reveals the formative nature of the structural metaphor.
 Metaphors that can be touched and handled in some way exist neither wholly in language nor wholly in the mind.
 Rather, they operate in action, at hand.
 John Carrol, one of the